GSA/ficam-playbooks/_cred/pivi_for_issuers.md

 There are four primary documents referenced for security controls and audit requirements for the systems used for issuing either PIV or PIV-Interoperable credentials:

-1. **NIST Special Publication 800-53** identifies the security control categories to be used for all systems
+1. [NIST Special Publication 800-53](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final){:target="_blank"}{:rel="noopener noreferrer"} identifies the security control categories to be used for all systems
-2. Federal PKI defines the **Security Controls Overlay of Special Publication 800-53 Security Controls for PKI Systems**
+2. Federal PKI defines the [Security Controls Overlay of Special Publication 800-53 Security Controls for PKI Systems](https://www.idmanagement.gov/governance/fpkiaudit/#fpki-policies-and-profiles){:target="_blank"}{:rel="noopener noreferrer"}
-3. **NIST Special Publication 800-79-2** identifies operational audits for the PIV credentialing activities
+3. [NIST Special Publication 800-79-2](https://csrc.nist.gov/publications/detail/sp/800-79/2/final){:target="_blank"}{:rel="noopener noreferrer"} identifies operational audits for the PIV credentialing activities
-4. Federal PKI defines the **FPKI Compliance Audit Requirements**
+4. Federal PKI defines the [FPKI Compliance Audit Requirements](https://www.idmanagement.gov/governance/fpkiaudit/#annual-review-requirements-for-all-certification-authorities){:target="_blank"}{:rel="noopener noreferrer"}

 For auditing, the Federal PKI requires:

 * Certification Authorities to be _audited_
 * Any Registration Authority systems and processes which are used by the Certification Authority to issue PIV or PIV-Interoperable credentials to be _audited_
 * Audits must encompass:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	the Security Controls Overlay of **NIST Special Publication 800-53**,<br>
+*   the Security Controls Overlay of **NIST Special Publication 800-53**,<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	the applicable **NIST Special Publication 800-79-2** requirements, and<br>
+*   the applicable **NIST Special Publication 800-79-2** requirements, and<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	the compliance with the Certification Authority’s Certificate Policy and Certification Practices Statements.
+*   the compliance with the Certification Authority’s Certificate Policy and Certification Practices Statements.

-The audits are performed by third-party independent auditors and audit results must be submitted to the Federal PKI on a recurring basis.
+The audits are performed by third-party independent auditors and audit results must be submitted to the Federal PKI on an annual basis.
 In addition to the third-party independent audits, the Certification Authorities and Registration Authority systems must submit to the Federal PKI on a recurring basis:

 * Samples of outputs from the systems for compliance inspection and testing, including:<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	Samples of all Certificate types issued, and<br>
+*   Samples of all Certificate types issued, and<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;o	Samples of any PIV or PIV-Interoperable credentials issued.
+*   Samples of any PIV or PIV-Interoperable credentials issued.

 These sample artifacts are used to perform compliance inspection on the outputs of the systems in addition to the management, operational, and technical controls which are inspected during the audits.
 Non-compliant sample artifacts are reported to the Certification Authority, Registration Authority, or federal agency and remediation of non-compliant elements must be addressed or the entities will lose their compliance certification.